sluxsr/csc421_slu/README.md

 **Instructor: Shengyao Lu | @University of Victoria (UVic)**

-Please consult [BrightSpace](https://bright.uvic.ca/d2l/home/467427) for more course information and materials (course notes, in-class demos, assignments, announcements, etc.).
+Please consult [BrightSpace](https://bright.uvic.ca/d2l/home/467427) for more course information and materials (course notes, in-class demos, in-class quizzes, assignments, announcements, etc.).

+For lecture notes from previous years, please see [[this repository]](https://github.com/gtzan/csc421_tzanetakis).
+These materials are provided only as supplementary reference.
+The current course uses its own lecture notes and organization, and the coverage of topics differs in several places from previous years.
+For the most accurate and up-to-date course content, as well as exam preparation, please refer to Brightspace.

 ## **Topics covered in this course:**
 ### 00. Introduction